Methodology

 How to determine the score:

-"5" – A regulation that fundamentally changes the "rules of the game" (either positively or negatively, depending on the sign) or significantly impacts the behavior of many economic agents.
-Examples include introducing a new taxation system, requiring the publication of all government documents except classified ones, implementing a three-tier pension system, transferring most government powers to the local level, etc.
+“5” — A regulation that fundamentally changes the “rules of the game” (positively or negatively, depending on the sign) or significantly influences the behavior of many economic agents — for example, introducing a new taxation system, mandating publication of all non-classified government documents, establishing a three-tier pension system, or delegating most powers to local governments.

-"4" – A regulation that brings significant changes to the "rules of the game."
-Examples include opening a large number of state registers; implementing a parametric pension reform.
+“4” — A measure that substantially changes the “rules of the game.”
+Examples include opening a large number of public registries or implementing a parametric pension reform.

-"3" – A regulation that moderately changes the "rules of the game."
-An example of this can be the dissolution or reorganization of a government ministry or agency, leading to increased administrative efficiency.
+“3” — A measure that moderately changes the “rules of the game.”
+For instance, abolishing or reorganizing a ministry or other state agency in a way that improves governance efficiency.

-"1" – A regulation with minimal impact on the "rules of the game."
+“1” — A measure that only slightly changes the “rules of the game.”

-It is allowed but not recommended to assign scores such as 3.6 or 4.2.
+It is possible — but not recommended — to assign scores such as 3.6 or 4.2.

 Calculation of the overall regulation score